na-na-hi/renget/archive/rvcrb.md

 >Yexin
 **A wild beast without a care, for blood and fury is simply its ken.**

-“Met her?
-No, I never have.
-I’ve heard the stories though, and I know vaguely about the scriptures she’s said to wield, purely as a scholarly matter.
-I think I’d like to meet her.
-Of course, you’d call me crazy, but wisdom can be found in the strangest places, and the only way to learn is to go.”
+“Have I met her?
+Yes, once.
+It was certainly a situation, but- No, I didn’t get to learn too much about the scriptures she’s said to wield, so I wasn’t able to verify anything.
+No, I didn’t push - I’m not that impolite.
+I was tempted to at least ask, though.
+Despite the supposed brutality she has a reputation for, she did a noble deed when we met.
+Besides, she was quite the chef.”

 >Lord Charles Maynard
 **Stranger from afar, alone and unafraid.**